emilyriehl/yoneda/src/simplicial-hott/06-2cat-of-segal-types.rzk.md

 # The 2-category of Segal types

-These formalisations correspond to Section 6 of RS17 paper.
+These formalisations correspond to Section 6 of the RS17 paper.

 This is a literate `rzk` file: